Tommy Gemmell: The Celtic full-back who took role to the future

 “The great thing about Tam was that he had enormous confidence – which he showed in taking penalties with aplomb whatever the circumstances.
 And not for him any difficult hours just before any big European tie, when nerves would affect most of us as we clock-watched anxiously.
 In our room I would look round and he would have dropped off and be snoring his heid aff.”

-Gemmell, one of whose 18 Scotland caps came as a member of the side victorious at Wembley in 1967, didn’t let sleeping dogs lie during certain moments in his career.
-In his autobiography Lionheart published in 2012 – one of three career accounts the Lanarkshire man had published – he went public on his bitterness with Stein over being dropped for the 1969-70 League Cup final against St Johnstone following his infamous booting of Helmut Haller up the backside while playing for Scotland.
+Gemmell, one of whose 18 Scotland caps came as a member of the side victorious at Wembley in 1967, didn’t let ting sleeping dogs lie on certain moments in his career.
+In his autobiography Lionheart published in 2012 – one of three career accounts the Lanarkshire man had published – he went public on his bitterness with Stein over being dropped for the 1971 League Cup final against St Johnstone following his infamous booting of Helmut Haller up the backside while playing for Scotland.

-Gemmell would have considered there was a certain poetic justice in the fact that he four years later captained Dundee to a League Cup triumph over Celtic.
+Gemmell would have considered there was a certain poetic justice in the fact that he three years later captained Dundee to a League Cup triumph over Celtic.
 He later went on to manage Dundee before a spell in charge of Albion Rovers.

 In the same tome, Gemmell also reveals that, as a Protestant, he was the victim of sectarian abuse in his earlier years at Celtic from team-mates who favoured an all-Catholic side.
 Craig said: “When you have 17 or 18 players you are not going to have a group where everyone is everyone else’s best friend.
 That is impossible.
 But we had a camaraderie that none of us ever wanted to break.”